 Nomination of Directors

-The Board does not currently have a formal process in place for assessing the effectiveness of the Board as a whole, its committees or individual directors.
-However, such a process may be implemented in the future if deemed appropriate.
-Based on the Corporation’s size, its early stage of development and the number of individuals currently on the Board, the Board does not consider a formal assessment process to be necessary at this time.
+The Corporation does not have a formal process in place for assessing the effectiveness of the Board, the chairperson of the Board, each committee of the Board and their respective chairperson, or individual directors.
+Given the Corporation’s size, its stage of development, and the size and composition of the Board, the Board does not consider a formal assessment process to be necessary at this time.

-The Board currently has three (3) standing committees: the Audit Committee, the Compensation Committee and the Governance Committee.
+The Board has three (3) standing committees: the Audit Committee, the Governance and Nomination Committee, and the HR and Compensation Committee.

-The Audit Committee is currently comprised of Dan Legault, Walt Macnee, and Chair, Samira Sakhia.
-Walt Macnee and Samira Sakhia are independent members of the Audit Committee.
-Dan Legault is not considered independent as he is the Corporation’s current CEO.
+The Audit Committee is comprised of Robert Hoffman (Chair), Rod Flower and Jennifer McNealey.
+All members of the Audit Committee are considered independent as defined in NI 58-101.
 All members of the Audit Committee are financially literate within the meaning of NI 52-110.

 Each of the above-noted individuals has acted as a senior officer, director, or audit committee member of other public issuers or financially regulated corporations in the past and as such has obtained experience in performing responsibilities as a member of the Audit Committee.
 In such capacity, each of the above-noted individuals has experience in the preparation, analysis and/or evaluation of financial statements generally and an understanding of internal controls and procedures for financial reporting.
 Based on the foregoing, it is the Board’s conclusion that each of the members of the Audit Committee has an understanding of the accounting principles used by the Corporation to prepare its financial statements, the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves and experience in evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation’s financial statements.